-Line 14-Tax Computation: Multiply line 13 by 5% (.05).
+Line 14-Tax Computation: Multiply line 13 by four and one-half percent (.045).
 This is your tax.

 Schedule J, Farm Income Averaging-If you elect Farm Income Averaging on your federal return, you may also use this method for Kentucky.
 Complete and enclose Kentucky Schedule J and include tax in the amount on this line.